J Dakota Powell: Arts and technology

-In June 2013, Powell produced the TimeWave (timewavefestival.com), an international festival fusing theatre and technology.
+In June 2013, Powell produced the TimeWave an international festival fusing theatre and technology.
 Hosted by Innovation Warehouse in Shoreditch, TimeWave gathered 40 actors, 18 writers, 17 directors and multimedia artists, and live-streamed new work (short plays) from London, New York, Los Angeles, Singapore, Madrid and Montreal.
 Supporters included Walt Disney Imagineering, Hathersage Capital Management, Arts Council England, Telestream and Vidyo.
 The festival featured new writing from Neil LaBute, Alexandra Gersten-Vassilaros, Kara Manning, Paul Charlton, Jonathan Lewis, Nick Cheesman, Sheri Graubert, Zainabu Jallo (Nigeria), Maksym Kurochkin (Russia) / John Freedman (translator), Lachlan Philpott (Australia), Gary Duggan (Ireland) and Wesley Leon Aroozoo (Singapore).
 The hallmark of the event was the exploration of telepresence in which actors in remote locations were streamed on to a London stage.
 Virtual actors and British actors performed in the same play; time and distance dissolved in live performance.

 In March 2011, Powell launched LoNyLa, a transatlantic venture that leverages digital technology to link artists in London, New York and Los Angeles.
 The organization uses an online video streaming platform to broadcast material to remote audiences and Skype to enable artists in different locations to interact in real time.
 Fueled by graduates of Yale College and the Yale School of Drama, LoNyLa has grown to include a few hundred actors, writers and directors.